Getting to uni

 There’s always something happening on campus

-Get in touch with our Campus Life Office to find out about the latest activities and events.
+Get in touch with our Campus Life Team to find out about the latest activities and events.
 Or drop in and give us your suggestions.
-You can also join the Liverpool City Campus Orgsync group for updates on events and social/cultural activities.
+We have plenty going on with a variety of trips and tours, free food and social opportunities.
+Head to our Campus Life Page to find out more.

 The Liverpool CBD is home to a number of gyms and fitness centres including Squashlands and Crunch Gym.
 Additionally, there are free fitness classes run by the organisation Live Life Get Active at Bigge Park down the road from Liverpool City Campus.